 In her research spanning 17 industries, Porath asked hundreds of individuals why they had behaved uncivilly.
 Over half said that they were overloaded, and a similar number said they didn’t have time.
 Interesting, because showing respect doesn’t take extra time; it’s about your behavior, about how you convey something, your tone and nonverbal behaviors, in particular.

-Yet, Pograth’s surveys indicate that the number of people who reported that they had been treated rudely at least once in the past week, doubled to over 50% between 1998 and 2012.
+Yet, Porath’s surveys indicate that the number of people who reported that they had been treated rudely at least once in the past week, doubled to over 50% between 1998 and 2012.

 What is driving this increase when every one of us would say that we don’t want to be treated in an uncivil way?
 There are at least three drivers.
 First, it may be a learned default behavior.
 We may have been treated uncivilly in the past.
-So we automatically engage in the same way.
+So, we automatically engage in the same way.
 Second, it may be abetted by our “always-on behavior.”
 We are wired to our smartphones.
-Like Pavlov’s dogs, when our smartphone chirps, we jump to respond ceasing to pay attention to what we were engaged in.
+Like Pavlov’s dogs, when our smartphone chirps we jump to respond, ceasing to pay attention to what we were engaged in or whom we were engaged with.
 And, third, in spite of the evidence to the contrary, we believe that we can multitask.
 And, in that multitasking we ignore the person we were interacting with.

-Further, to cap it all off, many feel that there is no benefit from being civil.
+Further, to cap it all off, many believe that there is no benefit in being civil.
 We don’t think being civil will help us succeed.
-But, to the contrary, recent studies published in the Journal of Applied Psychology show that behavior involving politeness and regard for others in the workplace pays off.
+To the contrary, however, recent studies published in the Journal of Applied Psychology show that behavior involving politeness and regard for others in the workplace pays off.
 And, at one biotech company, people seen as civil were twice as likely to be viewed as leaders.

-So, what do you need to do to be more civil?
+So, what do you need to do to be more civil.
 As a start, you might work on listening, smiling, sharing, and thanking others as all of these have a huge positive impact when authentic.
-At Ochsner Health in Louisiana, they implemented the “10/5 way.”
+Ochsner Health in Louisiana implemented the “10/5 way.”
 Employees are encouraged to make eye contact if they are within 10 feet of someone and say hello if they are within 5 feet.
-For them, it’s resulted in increased patient satisfaction and referrals.
+This behavioral change resulted in increased patient satisfaction and referrals.
 And, you can stop behaviors such as walking away from conversations, assigning blame in public, embarrassing staff, taking credit when credit is not due, etc.

-Take some time this week to reflect on your interactions with your staff and others.
-What might you do to be seen as someone who is civil and respectful?
+Consider taking time this week to reflect on your interactions with your staff and others.
+What might you do to be seen as someone who is more civil and respectful?
+More caring?
+A nicer person?
 And, begin to work on your list.
 While it will take time to see a change, it will come.